microvm/microvm-tutorial/docs/langimpl/interact.rst

     ca.close()

 Unfortunately the program still does not run!
-That's because the current µVM reference implementation is single-threaded.
-You must tell the µVM to run itself in the current thread, that is, the "main thread", that is, the Java thread in which all code so far has run.
+That's because the current Mu reference implementation is single-threaded.
+You must tell Mu to run itself in the current thread, that is, the "main thread", that is, the Java thread in which all code so far has run.

 .. code-block:: scala